 Named for Harry Trowbridge, the founding curator/director of the Wyandotte County Museum in 1955, this gallery showcases his archaeological collections of Native American artifacts.
-Many of these Hopewell artifacts were discovered in the vicinity of 61st Street and Leavenworth Road, which is now a listed archaeological site on both the Register of Historic Kansas Sites and National Register of Historic Places, 14WY1.
-This gallery also includes many other relics collected by Trowbridge through his archaeological connections and his travels.
+Many of these Hopewell artifacts were discovered near 61st Street and Leavenworth Road, now a listed archaeological site on the Register of Historic Kansas Sites and the National Register of Historic Places, 14WY1.
+This gallery also includes many other relics collected by Trowbridge through his archaeological connections and travels.